pOcOq38/Front-End-Basics/week1/README.md

 ## HTML

+HTML is used to organize information and display it as a web page.
+It is the markup language of the web!

 ## Lists

 Discussed `<ul>` unordered lists, and `<ol>` ordered lists which can be used to stylize lists either with bullets or numbers